Overview

 Frequently Asked

-A small implant instead of one of your own tendons.
-A strong surgical stitch is passed through the thumb bone and anchored to the neighboring index bone with small buttons.
-This holds the thumb in position so pinch strength is preserved while the tissue around it heals.
+A small suture-button implant rather than one of your own tendons.
+A strong stitch passes through the thumb bone and anchors to the neighboring index bone with small buttons, supporting the thumb's position while it heals.

-Will my pinch and grip strength come back?
+Will my pinch and grip be normal again?

 Further Reading